The groom, his best man and a butter knife

 A drug-addled Christchurch man's Queenstown stag party went wrong after he allegedly glassed his prospective best man and punched a groomsman, threatening to kill him with a butter knife, yesterday.

-Sergeant Steve Watt said the group of five mates checked into a resort motel on Saturday afternoon and all was fine initially.
+Sergeant Steve Watt said the group of five mates checked into a resort motel on Saturday and all appeared well until the evening.

 "They were out on the town when the stag started to appear restless and agitated, and he was taken back to the motel," Mr Watt said.

-The groom then ran off and the group was unable to find him.
+The groom then ran off and was unable to be found by the group.

-Mr Watt said he did not know when the wedding was scheduled for – but suggested a major restructuring of the groom's party might be in the wind.
+When queried on the wedding date Mr Watt said he did not know when it was scheduled, but suggested a major restructuring of the groom's party might be in the wind.

-"I'll think he'll be looking for a new best man," he said.
-Fairfax NZ
+"I think he'll be looking for a new best man," he said.

 - © Fairfax NZ News